aeslaughter/moose/docs/content/utilities/moosedown/core.md

 span many lines.
 The continuation is specified by indenting the content to be included within the item by two spaces, as shown in [unordered-nested-example].

-!devel! example caption=Unordered list basic syntax. id=unordered-basic-example
+!devel example caption=Unordered list basic syntax. id=unordered-basic-example
 - Item 1
 - Item 2
-!devel-end!

 !devel! example caption=Lists can contain other markdown content. id=unordered-nested-example
 - Item with code